aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 ## What it is

-This is a GitHub Action workflow with supporting scripts that extracts snippets from source code files, which can then be used in documentation via include directives.
+This is a GitHub Actions workflow with supporting scripts that extracts snippets from source code files, which can then be used in documentation via include directives.
 When the code changes, the snippets are automatically extracted again, and the documentation will pick them up on the next build.

 There are two separate workflows: